Living with POTS: Finding Treatment That Supports You

-You might look fine on the outside — but what’s happening inside your body can feel like a full-blown storm.
+You might look fine on the outside, but what’s happening inside your body can feel like a full-blown storm.

-For many people living with Postural Orthostatic Tachycardia Syndrome (POTS), daily life becomes a series of exhausting calculations:
+For many people living with POTS, daily life becomes a series of exhausting calculations:

 - How long can I stand before I feel faint?